pascalfleury/homeassistant-meteoswiss/README.md

 ## How to create a sensor that has the weather forecast data

 Here is a sample of a YAML-based trigger-powered template sensor that creates three different sensors from a service call every fifteen minutes.
+From the sample code below, you are to modify the `entity_id` to match your own weather entity ID, then place the adjusted code within your Home Assistant's `configuration.yaml` file (under `template:` as exemplified below), then restart Home Assistant.

 ```yaml
 # ...